 Every business entity in the state of New York is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

-New York does not provide a comprehensive (or even partial) list of registered agents serving in the state.
+New York doesn’t provide a comprehensive (or even partial) list of registered agents serving in the state.
 You’ll need to do your own research to determine which agent is right for you.
 Thankfully, that’s where this guide comes in.

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what New York requires.

-All of the companies we’re about to discuss meet these regulations and are great options for New York registered agent service.
+All of the companies we discussed above meet these regulations and are options for New York registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Articles of Organization.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “New York Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks, offices dedicated to serving businesses in their counties, or statewide companies.

 On one hand, using a local service can have its advantages.
-Some will be cheaper than nationwide firms (but not always!).
-And each state has its own nuances for business compliance requirements—New York included.
-A registered agent service that services New York alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown New York” feeling as a local agent service.
+Some will be cheaper than nationwide firms (but not always).
+And each state has its own nuances for business compliance requirements — New York included.
+A registered agent service that services New York alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown New York” feeling as a local agent service.